Title: What is Political Theory?

 History in political theory is also pervaded by ideology.
 The ‘historical’ constructions of Rousseau, or Marx and Engels, or even Burke and Tocqueville, are filled with ideological overtones and are often distorted to make their arguments clear.
 These misdirections notwithstanding, the theories so created need not become valueless.

 There is another form of history crucial to political theory, that of the history of ideas which concerns the political ideas set down in writing by men of ideas.
 The active relation between the history of ideas and the history of political action is stressed by most students.
 This gives rise to the common refrain that men of ideas must always be put in their proper historical context.
 But that amounts to wrongly denying that what they had to say has value and application that transcend their peculiar contexts.

 The works of historical writers (see footnote), regardless of when and where they were written, can increase our understanding of the world.
 And their theories can and should be studied independent of the role they might have played in the ‘histories of ideas’.
 To defend this claim, seven points may be raised in the form of a rebuke against the ‘histories of ideas’:

 1. “Capital” and Carbuncles

 Biographical approaches tend to concentrate on how a particular work came to be written.
-Marx’s carbuncles are said to have make his attack on the bourgeoise more vehement.
+Marx’s carbuncles are said to have made his attack on the bourgeoisie more vehement.
 Rousseau’s constricted bladder is said to have affected his writing in the Social Contract.
 It is not advisable to completely divorce the man from his work but to concentrate solely on the man and not what he wrote, as these biographical approaches do, is to do a great disservice to political theory.